 Terry: Then what is the formula to figure this out?

-- Want to be factoring in true costs of consumables and labor, plus a few other areas like the waste, inventory costs, and overhead.
+- Want to be factoring in true costs of sublimation blanks and labor, plus a few other areas like the waste, inventory costs, and overhead.

 - In business for a while and really good at tracking, this is going to be pretty easy, but most are running a business, not conducting a scientific experiment.